dbrgn/tracing-test/README.md

 by the subscriber.

 The macro provided in this crate registers a global default subscriber instead.
-This subscriber contains a mock writer which logs into a global static buffer.
+This subscriber contains a writer which logs into a global static in-memory buffer.

 At the beginning of every test, the macro injects span opening code.
 The span uses the name of the test function (unless it's already taken, then a counter